gsuberland/mhq/README.md

 # mhq
-Open-source centralised logging solution and web frontend for Monit
+Open-source centralised logging solution and web frontend for Monit.

+This project is currently under development.